the-turing-way/the-turing-way/book/website/communication/dif-articles/reg.md

 This frees up researchers to be rewarded for simply doing good and transparent science without having to sell an impactful story about their research.

 Registered reports are also a useful format for researchers who want to carry out replication studies and other novel, resource-intensive projects that may otherwise be too risky to attempt where successful publication is contingent on the results.
-More info can be found [here](https://royalsociety.org/blog/2016/11/registered-reports-what-are-they-and-why-are-they-important/).
+More info can be found [in this Royal Society blog on registered reports](https://royalsociety.org/blog/2016/11/registered-reports-what-are-they-and-why-are-they-important/).

 (cm-dif-articles-registered-reports-how)=
 ## How do you write a Registered Report?